JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/example/README.md

 ```bash
 ./start_receiver.sh -p 50080 -b 192.168.1.30
 ```
+This exposes port 50080 on Machine C and binds it to 192.168.1.30.

 2. On Machine B (CPU emulator):
 ```bash
 ./start_cpu_emu.sh -t 4 -b 50 -m 0.2 -o 0.001 -i "192.168.1.30" -p 50080 -r 50888 -v
 ```
+This exposes port 50888 on Machine B for receiving data.

 3. On Machine A (sender):
 ```bash